1. Development of kittens

-The kittens born at cattery SavVal stay at cattery SavVal for at least 13 weeks until they are allowed to move to their new owner.
-Cattery SavVal adheres to the pedigree regulations of the Dutch Pedigree Cat Association (NRKV).
+The kittens that are born at cattery SavVal will stay at cattery SavVal for at least 13 weeks until they are allowed to move to their new owner.
+Cattery SavVal adheres to the pedigree regulations of the Dutch Pedigree Cat Association (NRKV) .

 -